Christine Rhyner

 “I don’t think I can bear the idea of facing you after all you’ve been through,” Mr. Ray confesses.

 “But God has a purpose in all of this,” he tries to reassure me.
 “Perhaps He is trying to test your patience.
-Either that, or He wants you to understand just how precious is the life He will hopefully commit to your care.
-Ultimately, you’ll be more appreciative of the gift of a baby after all of this heartache and delay.”
+Either that, or He wants you to understand just how precious is life He will hopefully commit to your care.
+Ultimately, you’ll be more appreciative after all of this heartache and delay.”
 Then he hangs up the phone.

-Hopefully commit, gift of a baby.
-Mr. Ray’s choice of words doesn’t sound rock solid about our receiving our baby, Lucas.
+Hopefully commit.
+Mr. Ray’s choice of words doesn’t sound rock solid about John and I becoming parents.
 It dawns on me that this is war, spiritual warfare.
 I call my sister Mandy.

 “This is a spiritual battle,” Mandy agrees.
-“Here’s this wonderful, Vietnamese baby boy who could have a hope and a future in the US.
+“Here’s these wonderful, Vietnamese babies who could have a hope and a future in the US.
 Of course, the enemy doesn’t want that!” she exclaims.

 I feel pumped up to do battle, not against flesh and blood, but dark spiritual forces.